 Although international drug treaties prohibit the production, distribution, and possession of cannabis for non-medical and non-scientific purposes, several jurisdictions have implemented new laws and policies, including some that remove criminal penalties for possession of small doses of cannabis.

-Yet, as familiar as Americans are with the problems of youth drug and alcohol abuse, we are not identifying all the potential solutions.
-While a growing chorus of observers criticizes what they see as an overemphasis in U.S. policy on enforcement and interdiction and scant resources devoted to what they see as the real answer — treatment — the exclusive focus on both these proposed approaches often ignores a key piece of the puzzle: prevention.
+As familiar as Americans are with the problems of youth drug and alcohol abuse, we are not identifying all the potential solutions.
+While observers criticize overemphasis in U.S. policy on enforcement and scant resources devoted to treatment, the focus on these approaches often ignores a key piece of the puzzle: prevention.

 Since Colorado and Washington allow profit-maximizing firms to grow and sell marijuana, there is concern they will use advertising to promote consumption by heavy users.
 With help from the federal government, the states will be better positioned to head off the negative consequences associated with commercialization.

 Colorado and Washington will remove the prohibition on commercial marijuana production and distribution for nonmedical purposes and start regulating and taxing it.
 Not even the Netherlands goes that far, writes Beau Kilmer.